6.09.2016

 2nd, 3rd, 8th Grade Art

-Future mosaics could include new geometric tile materials, sizes, shapes, student proposed tiled areas plus inlay, relief sculpture.
+Future mosaics could include: new geometric tile materials, sizes, shapes, student proposed tiled areas plus inlay, relief sculpture.
 Beforehand 8th grade looked at some NYC subway mosaics.
-Classes participated in a mural design exercise, composing cropped 3 x 3-inch sections of their own open-themed sharpie drawings.
-They also practiced painting on paper.
+They collaborated in a mural design exercise by arranging cropped 3 x 3-inch sections of their own open-themed sharpie drawings and they practiced painting on paper.

 Students explored cyanotype and van dyke processes.
 They looked at photomontages by Laszlo Moholy-Nagy and were given National Geographic magazines.
 Some pen traced images onto transparencies, before paper coating and exposing to sunlight.